ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 /* UDP timestamps are supported on this stream */

+STREAM(44): DATA               -------->
+  Capsule Type = REGISTER_UDP_WITH_TIMESTAMP_CONTEXT
+  Context ID = 2

+DATAGRAM                        -------->
+  Encoded Stream ID = 23
+  Context ID = 2
+  Payload = Encapsulated UDP Payload With Timestamp

            <--------  DATAGRAM
                         Encoded Stream ID = 22
                         Payload = Encapsulated UDP Payload
 ~~~

-### Optimistic but Unsupported
+### Extension Unsupported

-In this instance, the client does not wish to spend a round trip waiting to
-learn whether the server supports the non-default contexts for the
-timestamp extension.
-It registers its context optimistically in such a way
-that the server will handle its datagram only if the extension is supported.
-In this case, the server does not support the extension, and the client
+In this instance, the server does not support non-default datagram contexts
-re-transmits its datagram after learning this.
+for the timestamp extension.

 ~~~
 Client                                             Server